The Ideal Bags For Cruising The Airport Lobby

-In Summary: I took a look at a few different models and picked the Lipault Paris as the best spinner carry on luggage.
-It's attractive, lightweight, and perfectly proportioned.
+In Summary: I took a look at a few different models and picked the Chester Minima as the best spinner carry on luggage.
+It’s attractive, lightweight, and perfectly proportioned.

-I much prefer softtops to hardtops because they are lighter and have a squeezability that helps fitting them into tight spaces.
+I usually prefer soft-tops to hard-tops because they are lighter and have a squeezability that helps fitting them into tight spaces.

 The same thing that is great about a spinner carry on can be it’s weakness.